thr3a/docs-generator-for-chatgpt/mise/index.md

 Arguments, flags, environment variables, and config files can all be defined in a Usage spec.
 It can be thought of like OpenAPI (swagger) for CLIs.

-`usage` can be installed with `mise` using `mise use -g usage` and is required to get the autocompetion working.
+`usage` can be installed with `mise` using `mise use -g usage` and is required to get the autocompletion working.
 See autocompletion.

 You can leverage usage in file tasks to get auto-completion working, see file tasks arguments.

+## VSCode for windows extension with error `spawn EINVAL`

+In VSCode, many extensions will throw an "error spawn EINVAL" due to a Node.js security fix.

+You can change windows\_shim\_mode to `hardlink` or `symlink`

 # python.md